terra-campaigns/unsettled/campaigns/Book_01/inklings.md

 - [ ] Ruina montium
 - [ ] Legião estacionada em algum lugar
 - [ ] Are they recovering the statue of the sister?
+- [ ] Different language in the south

 ## Snoozed